Quiz

 Serenity prayer for sheep style time managers

-The more I remember, I realize that the deadlines were met when I rolled up my sleeves and sat with him to complete the task at hand, when I delegated his work to others.
+Looking back, I realize the deadlines were met when I rolled up my sleeves and sat with him to complete the task at hand.
+Or when I delegated his work to others.

-Telling him to go home and rest and come back the next day to look at things with a fresh pair of eyes only to find he was not taking my advice.
+He didn’t follow my advice to go home and rest and come back the next day to look at things with a fresh pair of eyes.

 I recalled getting irritated with him and telling him to take responsibility for his actions and prioritize his tasks.